ozoz03/netty-otel-memory-leak/README.md

 6. Get a heap dump by jconsole

-7. Open the dump by Eclipse MAT
+7. Open the dump by Eclipse Memory Analyzer